techwitch74/TSS/README.md

 o	..Now reproduce problem scenario

 o	Stop tracing: `Tss off`

+o	Predefined -+scenarios don’t require the ‘tss off’, just hit any key when your failure scenario is finished.

 •	Most troubleshooting scenarios do not require any changes within the script itself, but you could adjust settings in the section